DEERE: FORCED ADOPTION, WITHOUT THE FORCE

 This problem sat at the intersection of business risk, user trust, and organizational complexity:

-• User diversity: Customers ranged from highly technical operators to users without email access
+• User diversity: Customers ranged from highly technical operators to users without email access—and accessibility couldn't be an afterthought across that range

 • Data sensitivity: Sharing triggered deep concerns around surveillance, ownership, and value exchange

-• System fragmentation: Decades of acquisitions created inconsistent data models and experiences
+• System fragmentation: Decades of acquisitions left inconsistent data models, legacy systems, and accumulated tech debt

 • Relationship complexity: Dealers—not Deere—owned many customer relationships